Transforming Ruleguard’s UX: Building the Dashboard

 6. Progress Indicators

 The Progress Indicators were utilised to guide users through lengthy processes and manage expectations.
-They were also designed to cover a wide range of use cases and sizes.
+They were also designed to cover a wide range of use cases and sizes, also ensuring progress indicators were accessible and provided alternative text for screen readers.

 7. Uploads